ninegua/tipjar/README.md

 **Releases**

 - Version 0.0.0 (retired)

-  A technical demo that shows ICPs can be automatically converted into Cycles.
+  - A technical demo that shows ICPs can be automatically converted into Cycles.

-- Version 0.0.1 (live)
+- Version 0.0.1 (retired)

-  There could still be bugs to iron out over time, please [report issues on GitHub](https://github.com/ninegua/tipjar/issues).
+  - There could still be bugs to iron out over time, please [report issues on GitHub](https://github.com/ninegua/tipjar/issues).
-  Source code is already released.
+  - Open source.

-- Version 0.1.0
+- Version 0.1.0 (live)

-  Ready when existing features are sufficiently tested.
+  - Ready when existing features are sufficiently tested.

-- Version 0.2.0
+- Version 0.2.0 and beyond (todo)

-  Complete features for both donors and canister developers.
+  - Complete features for both donors and canister developers.

-- Version 0.3.0

-  Feature freeze.
+  - Feature freeze.
 Only bug fixes will be implemented.

-- Version 0.4.0

-  The day when TipJar becomes immutable by having the [black hole] as its only controller!
+  - The day when TipJar becomes immutable by having the [black hole] as its only controller!

 **Local deployment**